EricGip/CRUDExerciseApp/README.md

 # How to use:

-This project is too simply to be worth hosting unfortuantely,
+This project is too simple to be worth hosting unfortuantely
 1. Clone repository

 > cd mern-exercise-tracker